MicrosoftDocs/supply-chain-center/articles/use/supplier-news-communication.md

 ![Partner selected for contact in the Impact section of an article's details page.](media/Supplier-news-communication-contact-partner.png)

-Next, in the **New Email** modal that that appears, notice that there is a copilot dialog on the right side of the page, select a message type (or suggest your own) that corresponds to the information that you want to communicate to the partner.
+Next, in the **New Email** dialog box that that appears, notice that there is a copilot dialog on the right side of the page, select a message type (or suggest your own) that corresponds to the information that you want to communicate to the partner.

 ![Message type options in the Contact partners dialog box.](media/Supplier-news-communication-select-message-type.png)

-Finally, in the **New Email** modal that appears, review the draft email that's shown.
+Finally, in the **New Email** dialog box that appears, review the draft email that's shown.
 At the bottom of the dialog box, notice that there's an option to provide thumbs-up or thumbs-down feedback.
 There are also buttons for copying the draft to mail and regenerating the current draft email.
-If you're satisfied with the draft email, select **Copy to email** which will copy the contents into the native email drafting experience inside Supply Chain Center.
+If you're satisfied with the draft email, select **Copy to email** to copy the contents into the native email drafting experience inside Supply Chain Center.

 ![Draft email for review in the Create draft dialog box.](media/Supplier-news-communication-create-draft.png)